makhlaghi/fitstojpg/README.md

 Installing and running:
 ------------

-To install `fits2jpg`, after downloading or cloning it, all you have to do is to run `make` in the downloaded directory.
-In order to be able to run `fits2jpg` from anywhere on your system, run `make install` as root after the installation finishes.
+To install `fitstojpg`, after downloading or cloning it, all you have to do is to run `make` in the downloaded directory.
+In order to be able to run `fitstojpg` from anywhere on your system, run `make install` as root after the installation finishes.

-Some command line options can be given so you can customize the output, to learn them, run `./fits2jpg -h`.
+Some command line options can be given so you can customize the output, to learn them, run `./fitstojpg -h`.
 A full list of all the options with some explanation and their default values will be shown.
-Nealy all the operation of `fits2jpg` can be defined by these input options and their arguments.
+Nealy all the operation of `fitstojpg` can be defined by these input options and their arguments.
 The [POSIX argument syntax conventions](http://www.gnu.org/software/libc/manual/html_node/Argument-Syntax.html#Argument-Syntax) apply.